medleyjs/medley/docs/Getting-Started.md

 ### Encapsulating Functionality

-Hooks, [body parsers](BodyParser.md), and app decorators can be encapsulated within sub-apps to isolate different functionality to specific parts of an application.
+Hooks and app decorators can be encapsulated within sub-apps to isolate different functionality to specific parts of an application.
 Sub-apps are created with the [`app.createSubApp()`](App.md#createsubapp) method.